 Chronic diarrhea may be a symptom of a more serious condition such as irritable bowel syndrome (IBS) or inflammatory bowel disease (IBD).
 Frequent and severe diarrhea could be a sign of intestinal disease or functional bowel disorder.

 There are many different symptoms of diarrhea that can occur in any combination.
 The symptoms depend on the cause.
 You may experience:

 - bloody stools

-A doctor will complete a physical examination and consider your medical history to help diagnose the cause of your diarrhea.
-He or she may also request laboratory tests to examine urine and blood samples.
-Additional tests your doctor may order to determine the cause of diarrhea and other related conditions may include:
+A doctor will complete a physical examination and consider your medical history when determining the cause of your diarrhea.
+They may also request laboratory tests to examine urine and blood samples.
+Additional tests your doctor may order to determine the cause of diarrhea and other related conditions can include:

 - fasting tests to determine whether a food intolerance or allergy is to blame

 - imaging tests to check for inflammation and structural abnormalities of the intestine